 SOFTS-Arabica coffee prices weaken, sugar edges higher

-LONDON, Dec 16 (Reuters) - Arabica coffee futures on ICE were lower on Thursday, slipping further from last week's 10-year peak, while raw sugar prices edged higher.
+NEW YORK/LONDON, Dec 16 (Reuters) - Arabica coffee futures on ICE closed lower on Thursday, slipping further from last week's 10-year peak, while raw sugar prices edged higher.

 COFFEE